rohit27m/Devops_Internal/README.md

 A Flask-based weather application that allows users to get real-time weather information for any city.
 This project demonstrates DevOps principles including containerization with Docker, version control with Git, and continuous integration practices.

+## Documentation

+Detailed project documentation is available in the [documentation.pdf](./documentation.pdf) file in this repository.
+This documentation covers the project requirements, architecture, implementation details, and DevOps practices used.

 ## Project Structure

 ```